The completed story

 Here were three “why” answers, when Stoick had asked for one.
 Hiccup was impatient and wanted to finish.
 His son regretted being caught, but not disobeying.
 He had no qualms about his actions, and no compelling reason to stay away.
 He’d risk the spanking to return to the site, and that insubordination must not continue.
 Stoick returned to probing the boy.

-“Why do you think Eagle’s Rock is forbidden, son?”
+“Why do you think Aerie Rock is forbidden, son?”

-“Because the trees are there.
+“Because the trees there are dangerous.
 If I’m not there, I can’t climb the trees.”

 “That’s correct, Hiccup.
 What other reasons are there?”